-Finish also has quite an important influence on the overall look of your bathroom.
-You should ideally match all of your finishes in the same room---although not a necessity, it gives your bathroom a sense of harmony.
+The finish also has an important influence on the overall look of your bathroom.
+You should ideally match all of your finishes in the same room.
+Although not a necessity, it gives your bathroom a sense of harmony.

 - Chrome finish: The most common finish for faucets of all kinds.
 The reflective surface looks wonderful when clean, but is easily marred by water stains.
 It needs to be cleaned regularly.

-- Brass: Currently a trendy finish, brass is warm deep golden color that looks retro or even antique.
+- Brass: Currently a trendy finish, brass is a warm, deep golden color that looks retro or even antique.
 Works best for bathrooms that try to achieve a retro, traditional look.